Piet Tekelenburg

 Piet Tekelenburg (6 November 1894 – 1 April 1945) was a Dutch footballer.
 He was part of the Netherlands national team, playing two matches.
 He played his first match on 9 June 1919.

 Tekelenburg became a physician.
 Since 1927 he worked in the Dutch East Indies as a medical officer at the KNIL.

-At the age of 50, he died in a Japanese internment camp and was buried in the Dutch War Cemetery at Leuwigajah in Cimahi, West Java.
+At the age of 50, he died in a Japanese-run internment camp and was buried in Dutch War Cemetery Leuwigajah in Cimahi, West Java.